shubhanggupta2000/ecommerce/README.md

 # Shoppify - ECommerce Platform

-* Buy your favourite headphones, speakers and other sound gadgets with the Shoppify app.
+* Shop your favourite headphones, speakers and other sound gadgets with the Shoppify app.
-* Add them to cart and purchase with Stripe payment gateway and enjoy them.
+* Add them to cart and purchase with Stripe payment gateway.
 * ECommerce project with Sanity as backend and Stripe payment integrations.
-* Also includes features like track recommedations, add-to-cart and payment success page with confetti effects.
+* Includes features like track recommedations, add-to-cart and payment success page with confetti effects.
 * If you love this ☺️ project, don't forget a star 🌟

 ## Glimpse